reactioncommerce/reaction-hydra/README.md

 ## Project Status

-This project is experimental.
+This project is supported by Reaction Commerce for local Reaction development.
+It is not intended to serve as a template for running Hydra in production.

-* :warning: Not yet suitable for local development
+* :white_check_mark: Suitable for local development
 * :warning: Contains specific configuration for the Reaction Platform.
-* :boom: Not intended for production.
+* :boom: Not safe for production.

 ## Services